You are here:

 For help turning your chosen persuasive speech idea into a fully fledged speech check these pages.

 Find out more about structuring an effective persuasive speech using Monroe's Motivated Sequence, the classic 5 step pattern used by all professional persuaders: politicians, the advertising industry, PR experts...

-Download a blank persuasive speech outline template to complete too.
+There's a free downloadable blank persuasive speech outline template for you to use too.

-- And here's a persuasive speech example illustrating the persuasive sequence above.
-Be warned.
-The topic is controversial: suicide and the affect it has on close family and friends.
+- And here's a persuasive speech example that uses Monroe's Motivated Sequence.
+Before you go to look I'd like you know its content is potentially controversial: suicide and the impact it has on close family and friends.

 - Sample Speech Outline

 This is the familiar 3 part speech outline - good for any type of speech.
 Read the step by step instructions then download a free blank speech outline to complete.
 Fill it in and you're ready to go!

 - How to Write a Speech